Iulian277/MobileNet-Keras-Sign-Language/README.md

 # Sign Language Digit Recognition In Real Time

-# Use the following environment
+# Use the following environment as python interpreter
 ...

 # Run the scripts